 to rinse the wound.
 Also clean around the wound

-with soap and a washcloth.
+and a washcloth.
 Keep soap out of the wound, as it can cause

 irritation.
 If dirt or debris remains in the wound after washing, use

 tweezers cleaned with alcohol to remove the particles.
 If debris still

 remains, see your doctor.
 Thorough cleaning reduces the risk of